-The Issuer has obtained the CMB approval letter (dated 28 January 2019 No. 29833736-105.02.02.02-E.1230) and the final CMB approved issuance certificate (in Turkish: onaylanmış ihraç belgesi) (dated 25 January 2019 and numbered 23/BA-109) (together, the "CMB Approval") and the BRSA approval letter (dated 4 January 2019 No. 20008792-101.02.01-E.148) (the "BRSA Approval" and, together with the CMB Approval, the "Programme Approvals") required for the issuance of Notes under the Programme.
-Unless the Issuer obtains the necessary new approvals from the CMB, the aggregate debt instrument amount issued under the Programme Approvals (whether issued under the Programme or otherwise) cannot exceed US\$5,000,000,000 (or its equivalent in other currencies).
-In addition to the Programme Approvals, to the extent (and in the form) required by applicable law, an approval of the CMB in respect of each Tranche of Notes is required to be obtained by the Issuer on or prior to the Issue Date of such Tranche, which date will be specified in the applicable Final Terms.
+The Issuer has obtained the CMB approval letter (dated 17 January 2020 and numbered 29833736-105.02.02.02-E.740) and the final CMB approved issuance certificate (in Turkish: onaylanmış ihraç belgesi) (dated 17 January 2020 and numbered 7/BA-83) (together, the "CMB Approval") and the BRSA approval letter (dated 2 January 2020 and numbered 20008792-101.02.01[44]-E.15) (the "BRSA Approval" and, with the CMB Approval, the "Programme Approvals") required for the issuance of Notes under the Programme.
+The maximum principal amount of securities that the Bank can issue under the CMB Approval is US\$5,000,000,000 (or its equivalent in other currencies) in aggregate (the "Approved Issuance Limit"); provided that, as per the BRSA Approval, the aggregate outstanding nominal amount of debt instruments denominated in Turkish Lira issued by the Issuer (whether under these approvals or otherwise) may not exceed TL 8,800,000,000.
+It should be noted that, regardless of the outstanding aggregate principal amount of Notes or the amount permitted to be issued under the Programme, unless the Bank obtains new approval(s) from the CMB, the aggregate principal amount of securities issued under the CMB Approval (whether issued under the Programme or otherwise) cannot exceed the Approved Issuance Limit.
+In addition to the Programme Approvals, but only to the extent (and in the form) required by applicable law, an approval of the CMB in respect of each Tranche of Notes is required to be obtained by the Issuer on or prior to the Issue Date of such Tranche, which date will be specified in the applicable Final Terms.
+The scope of the Programme Approvals might be amended and/or new approvals from the CMB and/or the BRSA might be obtained from time to time.
+The Notes issued under the Programme prior to the respective dates of the Programme Approvals were issued under previously existing BRSA and CMB approvals.

-Pursuant to the Programme Approvals, the offer, sale and issue of Notes under the Programme have been authorised and approved in accordance with Decree No. 32 on the Protection of the Value of the Turkish Currency (as amended from time to time, "Decree 32"), the Banking Law No. 5411 of 2005, as amended (the "Banking Law"), and its related law, the Capital Markets Law and the Communiqué on Debt Instruments No. VII-128.8 of the CMB (the "Debt Instruments Communiqué") and its related law.
+Pursuant to the Programme Approvals, the offer, sale and issue of Notes under the Programme have been authorised and approved in accordance with Decree No. 32 on the Protection of the Value of the Turkish Currency (as amended from time to time, "Decree 32"), the Banking Law No. 5411 of 2005 (as amended from time to time, the "Banking Law"), and its related law, the Capital Markets Law and the Communiqué on Debt Instruments No. VII-128.8 of the CMB (as amended from time to time, the "Debt Instruments Communiqué") and its related law.
 The Notes issued under the Programme prior to the date of the CMB Approval were issued under previously existing CMB approvals.